 Dandelion extract taken daily may also help to encourage normal bilirubin levels and skin color in babies, according to Weed.
 Dandelion, as an herbal bitter taken just before or after a meal, also helps to optimize healthy digestion.
-Tummy troubles that run the gamut from sluggishness and lack of digestive fire to gurgles to gastrointestinal distress may be aided by a few drops of peppermint
+Tummy troubles that run the gamut from sluggishness and lack of digestive fire to gurgles to gastrointestinal distress may be aided by a few drops of lemon balm

 Herbs and Uterine Tone

 If you have only heard of one herb in relation to pregnancy, I can pretty much guarantee it’s red raspberry leaf.
 Red raspberry’s claim to fame is its reputation as a well-known uterine tonic to be used during the 2nd and 3rd trimesters as a way of preparing the body for birth.
-It is rich in vitamin A, B complex, vitamin C, vitamin E, calcium, iron, and other minerals such as phosphorus and potassium that are vitally important for a developing fetus.
+It is booming with vitamin A, B complex, vitamin C, vitamin E, calcium, iron, and other minerals such as phosphorus and potassium that are vitally important for a developing fetus.

 As a pregnancy tonic, it is unmatched.
 One alkaloid contained in the leaves, fragarine, is responsible for improving pelvic muscle tone and vigor.
-In midwifery, there are reports of red raspberry doing everything from defending against miscarriage to easing normal labor pain to making contractions more efficient.
+In midwifery, there are reports of red raspberry doing everything from defending against miscarriage to easing normal labor discomforts to making contractions more efficient.

 Postpartum, its high nutritive content makes for top-notch breast milk.
 On its own, though, it tends to be a bit drying.
 We like to use it in a tea blend.
 Red raspberry is not as useful in an extract as it is in a tea, which will encompass its water soluble qualities.
 We blended Vita-Min